Yuki-KG/mathclass/README.md

 $ python mathclass.py
 ```

-After you type as shown above, you have prompt message asking you the operation, number of questions, and difficulty level.
+After you type as shown above, you have prompt messages asking you the operation, number of questions, and difficulty level.

 ### Operation